hippocrat-dao/hippo-protocol/docs/docs/validators/validator-faq.md

 No, in the event of a slash, a validator bond is slashed at the same rate as a regular bond.

-### Can I unbond my validator bond?

-If all the liquid staking capacity made available by a validator’s validator bond is utilized, validator bond delegated to that validator cannot be unbonded.
-If new capacity becomes available (either by redemption of liquid staking tokens or addition or new validator bond), then existing validator bond can be undelegated.

-Example: Suppose the validator bond factor is 250 and Validator V bonds 2 HP, then liquid staking providers delegate 500 HP to Validator V. Now Validator V cannot remove any of their validator bond because the full liquid staking capacity made available by Validator V’s validator bond is consumed.

-If liquid staking providers undelegate 250 HP from Validator V, Validator V can now remove 1 HP of validator bond.

-If, instead, the ICF or a community member validator bonds 1 additional HP to Validator V, Validator V can now remove 1 HP of validator bond.

 ### Can I validator bond some of my tokens and delegate the remaining portion normally?

 The `ValidatorBond` message converts the full balance delegated to a validator into validator bond.
 To validator bond some tokens and delegate the remaining portion normally, use two addresses: the first will delegate + ValidatorBond, and the second will just delegate.